fossas/spectrometer/docs/differences-from-v1.md

 ### Migrate "archive upload" targets

-In 1.x, "archive uploads" were a special kind of manually specified module of type `archive` that uploaded source code to the FOSSA backend for license scanning.
+In 1.x, ["archive upload" modules](https://github.com/fossas/fossa-cli/blob/master/docs/integrations/archive.md#archive) were a special kind of manually specified module of type `archive` that uploaded source code to the FOSSA backend for license scanning.
+They were also known as "raw" modules or "license scan" modules.

 In 2.x, archive uploads are no longer a special analysis target type.
 Instead, you can use our general support for [manually specified dependencies](https://github.com/fossas/spectrometer/blob/master/docs/userguide.md#license-scanning-local-dependencies) to specify local dependencies.

+### Getting help with your migration

+If you run into migration issues, you can get support by opening a ticket in this repository.

+If you are integrating a private project and want to share more details, or if you're a FOSSA customer with priority support, you can also email support@fossa.com or file a ticket at support.fossa.com for assistance.